 Mouth: not very intense and surprisingly dry.
-It seems touched by some sweetness by this is not what modern Medium sherry is usually about.
+It seems touched by some sweetness but this is not what modern Medium sherry is usually about.
 Again quite savoury with a fairly low acidity.
 Nutty notes, hints of smoke and espresso, mixed with plum juice and hints of Black Forest cake.
 Orange peel.
 Like a lighter version of an Oloroso Dulce.

 Availability: not seen too often and apparently only available in 1 litre bottles.
 Quite cheap, around € 13.